-An independent agent in the Trusted Choice® network can help you in two ways.
+An independent insurance agent in our network can help you in two ways.
 First, your agent can review your existing MS home or auto policy for fire coverage.
 Then, your agent can help you determine how much, if any, additional fire insurance you need.
 Contact an agent now for help reviewing your coverage or comparing Mississippi fire insurance quotes.

 And many policies only pay you a limited amount for high-value items like diamond jewelry, fur coats or expensive collectibles.
 If you have expensive possessions, you may need additional Mississippi fire insurance to protect your investment in your home and belongings.

 Fire insurance is a specialized form of coverage that fills in the gaps or extends your homeowners or property insurance policy limits.
 A gap is an event your homeowners policy may not cover.
 Typically, your excess fire insurance coverage will pay for replacement, reconstruction and repair costs that exceed the limits of your home or property coverage.
 For example, if your $250,000 house costs $300,000 to build now, a replacement cost fire policy would cover the additional $50,000.

 This excess coverage includes furniture or other personal property that has lost its value and needs to be replaced at today's cost.
 Fire insurance can also be used to cover other structures on your property.
 And you can cover your house for loss of use, which covers living expenses and rent if you are displaced from your house by a fire, and must live elsewhere during repairs or rebuilding.